iistickboy/NaNoGenMo2019/README.md

 # NaNoGenMo2019
-The code I used for my NaNoGenMo project in 2019
+This repository contains copies of the two Google Colab notebooks I used for my NaNoGenMo project.

 I generated a manuscript inspired by my favorite subreddit, Writing Prompts.
 The manuscript consisted of a series of GPT-2-generated writing prompts and GPT-2-generated responses to those writing prompts.